bright/new-www/content/jobs/product-designer.md

 recruting_image3_title: design task
 language: en
 ---
-## About Us

-At **Bright Inventions (soon to become Framna)** we build digital products that make a difference.
-We are an international digital product agency partnering with ambitious brands to design and develop scalable, high-quality digital solutions.
-From strategy and UX to engineering and long-term product growth - we cover the full journey.

-Our team combines strong technological expertise with a product mindset and a feedback-first culture. **We believe the best digital products are created through close collaboration, honest communication, and continuous learning.** That’s why we value ownership, transparency, and trust, giving our people real responsibility and the space to act independently.
-We challenge ideas, not people, support each other’s growth, and treat feedback as a tool for improvement, not evaluation.
+## **about us 🧡💚**

+At Bright Inventions (now Framna) we partner with ambitious brands to create digital products that make a meaningful impact.\
+\
+We work across the full product journey, from strategy and UX to engineering and long-term growth, combining technical expertise with a strong product mindset.
+Together with our partners, we build solutions that users rely on every day.\
+\
+Our culture is built on trust, ownership, and fearless collaboration.
+We challenge ideas, support each other, and keep learning-openly sharing feedback, staying flexible in how we work, and approaching each other with empathy.
+Because the best products are created by teams that move forward together.

 ## About the Role

 We are looking for a Product Designer who will help us design products that truly matter, combining strong design craft with growing product thinking to support business goals in international environments.